mirzafarangi/kaggle_/README.md

-# kaggle_
-An introductory solution to Kaggle competition: ICR - Identifying Age-Related Conditions
+# An introductory solution to Kaggle competition: ICR - Identifying Age-Related Conditions